-Name: Oliver (graphic designer), Sherrie, & Cookie (4yr old Pekingese)
+Name: Oliver (graphic designer), Sherrie, and Cookie (a four-year-old Pekingese)

 Location: Bronx, New York